All of these pages present statements made by the followers of Rudolf Steiner

 The loss of baby teeth, signifying the incarnation of the etheric body, the first of our invisible bodies.

 The physical body, perfected during the first seven years of life.
+(In a sense, of course, we continue to live in this body; but Anthroposophists believe we accumulate additional bodies as we age.)

 Children come to Earth bearing the imprint of the spirit realm.